kneron/document_center/docs/plus/introduction/install_dependency.md

     - Click "Install Driver" button.

-    **Note**: After Upgrade Kneron KL720 to KDP2, you may need to reinstall the driver of KL720, since the USB ID will be changed to "3231/0720".
+    **Note**: After Upgrade Kneron KL720 to KDP2 (ex. via Kneron DFUT), you may need to re-install the driver of KL720, since the USB ID will be changed to "3231/0720".